Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: The Feynman map for compact Lie groups with bi-invariant Riemannian metrics

-{ \begin{remark} In the formula \eqref{FormulaChernoffOperator} for the Chernoff operators $S(t)$, the integration variables $x$ are coordinates on the Lie algebra $\mathfrak{g}$ and $\mathrm{d}x$ represents the Lebesgue measure $d{\mathcal{ L} }(x)$ there.
-By switching to normal coordinates on $G$, the same formula can be interpreted as an integral on the Lie group $G$ with respect to the push-forward measure of $d{\mathcal{ L} }(x)$ under the action of the exponential map:
+\begin{remark} In the formula \eqref{FormulaChernoffOperator} for the Chernoff operators $S(t)$, the integration variables $x$ are coordinates on the Lie algebra $\mathfrak{g}$ and $\mathrm{d}x$ represents the Lebesgue measure $d{\mathcal{ L} }(x)$ there.
+If we restrict the domain of integration to an open set $U\subset\mathfrak{g}$ where $\exp$ is a diffeomorphism, we obtain an integral on the Lie group $G$ with respect to the push-forward measure of $d{\mathcal{ L} }(x)$ under the action of the exponential map.

-Actually, the lacking of the scalar curvature term in our formula is a direct consequence of this construction or, in other words, of the choice of the reference measure on $G$ in the finite dimensional approximations of the measure $d\gamma$ on paths space.
-Indeed, by replacing $\mathrm{d}(\exp)_*{\cal L}(x)$ with the Haar measure $\mu_G$ on the group $G$, which in the case under investigation coincides with the volume measure $\mu_{\boldsymbol{g}}$, one would obtain a different family $(\tilde S(t))_t$ of operators of the form
+This formula holds only locally, however, it provides a useful insight on the presence or absence of the scalar curvature in our construction.
+Indeed, the latter is a consequence of the choice of the reference measure on $G$ in the finite dimensional approximations of the measure $d\gamma$ on path space.
+This is ultimately related to the construction of the infinite dimensional oscillatory integral on curved space via the Cartan development map \cite{ELT81}, that is able to encode the geometry of the underlying manifold and faithfully translates the theory developed for $\mathbb{R}^d$ \cite{AlBr,AlHK77,AlHKMa,ELT} into the non-euclidean setting.
+On the other hand, a curvature term may appear by suitably modifying \eqref{Eq: local oscillatory integration - motivating formula}.
+Indeed, by replacing $\mathrm{d}(\exp)_*{\cal L}(x)$ with the Haar measure $\mu_G$ on the group $G$, one obtains

-By switching to normal coordinates on $G$ and introducing the Radon-Nikodym derivative $J$ of the volume measure on $G$ with respect to the Lebesgue measure on $\mathfrak{g}$ (see, e.g. \cite{Hel}, Chapter II Theorem 1.7, and \cite{Watanabe}), i.e. the Jacobian of the exponential map, the family of operators $\tilde S (t)$ can be represented as: